 - We hold the belief that wellness is possible for all.

 What services does Telehealth Recovery Network offer?

-- Video or Chat Sessions with Peer Support Professional
+- Video, Voice or Live Chat Sessions with Peer Recovery Professional

-- Video or Chat Sessions with Licensed Therapists
+- Video, Voice or Live Chat Sessions with Licensed Therapists

 - Scientifically proven, self-help modules

 If you are accessing services through a group, depending on the package the group chooses to provide, there will be no additional charges to you unless additional services are added.

 If you are accessing services as an individual, payment would be determined by the package chosen through our web or mobile application.
 A variety of packages are available.